Annual Conference and Exhibition 2023

 Hempsons

-Hempsons, a specialist health and social care law firm working across the public, private and third sectors, act for over 200 NHS organisations nationwide on strategic and operational issues including integrated care, collaborations, STPs, service reconfigurations, estates projects and workforce.
-Hempsons continue to support their NHS trust clients through the COVID-19 pandemic and have worked with NHS Providers on a joint publication COVID-19: Key legal considerations arising from the pandemic, which looks at the legal liabilities that are likely to arise due to the environment created by the pandemic and suggests ways in which trust boards could respond.
-Please see Hempsons webinars and podcasts for advice on a range of legal issues.
+Hempsons, a specialist health and social care law firm working across the public, private and third sectors, acts for over 200 NHS organisations nationwide on strategic and operational issues including integrated care, collaborations, service reconfigurations, patient safety, estates projects and workforce.
+Hempsons is a longstanding partner of NHS Providers and support them on a range of activities where legal issues are an important consideration.
+Please see Hempsons webinars and podcasts for advice on a range of legal issues

 Get in touch